LikeClockwork/LargeWordClock/README.md

 This repository holds the PCB/laser etch design files and Arduino code for my version of the word clock.

-These PCBs and the laser cut glass faces are currently available via Kickstarter at https://www.kickstarter.com/projects/1145319783/like-clockwork-solid-wood-and-glass-electronic-wor
+These PCBs and the laser cut glass faces are currently available via my store at: http://www.likeclockworkdesign.com/collections/kits/products/the-standard-makers-kit

 The PCB measures 399x399mm and the glass faceplace measures 17"x17".